microsoft/AppConsult-WinAppsModernizationWorkshop/Manual/README.md

 ___

+<<WORK IN PROGRESS SBOVO>>

+TODO: Do not forget to mention to allow .NET CORE Previews in Visual Studio 2019

 ## Exercise 1 - Migrate to .NET Core 3
 Migrating the application to .NET Core 3 is the best and recomanded path for modernizing a .NET application (WPF or Windows Forms).
 As previously mentioned, the first really nice improvment is about the startup and execution time!
 This is only the tip of the iceberg.
 The best advantage is that, the app will be able to use all the upcoming new features both from .NET Core and UWP!